hashicorp/vscode-terraform/README.md

 List Terraform modules used in the current open document in the Explorer Pane, or drag to the Side Bar pane for an expanded view.

-Each item shows an icon indicating whether the module is a local module, a git module, or from the Terraform Registry.
+Each item shows an icon indicating where the module comes from (local filesystem, git repository, or Terraform Registry).

 ![](docs/module_calls.png)